taunsquared/taunsquared.github.io/_posts/2018-02-28-VIRS-character-sketch-01.md

 ### CHARACTER SKETCH - THE ENGINEER

-Meticulous worker who prefers working alone because not enough people meet her standard for competence, but is good at managing large projects which require multiple contributors.
+Meticulous worker who prefers working alone because not enough people meet her standards for competence, but loves to coordinate ambitious projects with a small group of trusted collaborators.
 Picky about everything: food, her friends, and how she spends her time.
 Pessimistic about human systems but convinced that the destructive tendencies in human nature are the result of generations of indoctrination by a corporate oligarchy.
-Believes in the ideal role of education to free humans from oppressive indoctrination and to empower humans to live in a society of true equals.
+Believes in the ideal role of education to free humans from oppressive systems and to empower humans to live in a society of true equals.

 Mother is a mathematician who worked on the ansible but retired to teach high school.
 Father is an artist activist who has been protesting the application of the ansible for secret government surveillance and military oppression.
 Grew up in the affluent part of a large urban area.